orgpaket/paket/code-of-conduct.md

 1. Project Maintainers: Anyone who is listed in the maintainers.md file.

-2. Project Leadership: The following members
+2. Project Leadership: Anyone who is listed in the leadership.md file.
-    1. Jayesh Badwaik

 ## Our Pledge